flutter/website/src/content/ui/adaptive-responsive/index.md

 elements to _fit_ the available space.
 And an adaptive app selects the appropriate layout and input devices to be usable _in_ the available space.
-For example, on the current device, should the UI use bottom navigation or side-panel navigation?
+For example, should a tablet UI use bottom navigation or side-panel navigation?

 :::note